-These Easy Christmas Sugar Cookies are loaded with sprinkles, extra soft, and chewy.
-I love that there is no rolling or cutting involved in this sugar cookie recipe.
+These Christmas Sugar Cookies with Sprinkles are super easy to make (no rolling out and cutting into shapes needed), extra soft, and chewy.
 Just roll the cookie dough into balls and bake.
 The extra Christmas sprinkles makes these cookies super fun and festive.

 Jump to: